12 CRAZY FUN FACTS ABOUT INDIA

 Indian’s invented chess, buttons, shampoo, cotton, the ruler, wireless communication, snakes and ladders, and diamond mining

-For a country that is often known for its poverty and overpopulation, India has invented and discovered some incredible things.
+For a country that is often generalized for its poverty and overpopulation, India has invented and discovered some incredible things.
 They were even the first people to discover that there was water on the moon!

 But on a more everyday level, imagine life without buttons, shampoo or cotton clothing?!?